 The applied arts and sciences faculty are committed to responsible academic advising.
 This means we help you schedule the right courses at the right time to help you take the next step in your professional career.
 Faculty members are specialists in their areas of advising and are current with requirements for admission into the programs they advise so you get the academic advice you need, when you need it.

 We offer advising via phone or email for online students, and in-person appointments if you are on campus.
 We look forward to working with you!

 Academic Help and Resources for EET Computer Engineering

 We want to make sure you get the support you need.
 We offer flexible tutoring services, including the ENMU Writing Center which is available to help you improve your writing and help you communicate for written, school-related projects and assignments.

 We also have online databases, journal articles, and eBooks accessible through the Golden Library.
-Since ENMU has a dedicated distance learning librarian on staff, you'll always have the help you need to take advantage of library resources.
+ENMU librarians are available virtually, via phone and email to provide assistance, so you'll always have the help you need to take advantage of library resources.

 As an EET student, you'll find your textbooks and professor lectures will answer many of your questions.
 For questions and concerns you can't find in the course material, you always have the option to email or call your professor.